This post contains affiliate links.

-Well look no further.
-This recipe takes beets to the other side of the flavor spectrum, transforming your everyday strawberry banana smoothie into a health-packed, super pink power beet smoothie.
+Well, look no further.
+We’re taking this root veggie to the other side of the flavor spectrum, elevating your usual strawberry banana smoothie into a health-packed, pretty-in-pink beet smoothie.

 Reader rating